stmork/kvm-hostcreator/README.md

 ## Postconfiguration
 After that there is another hook in file _/etc/hostcreator/postconfig.sh_ on host side which is called now if existing.
+The create scripts call this hook with the virtual hostname as the first parameter, the temporal mount point as the second parameter and the _DISTR_ variable as the third parameter.

 ## Installing GRUB
 The final stage installs the Linux kernel an configures GRUB.
 The script